Orsini affair: Background in the Risorgimento

 The attack carried out by Orsini and his group was justified by its supporters in terms of the unification of Italy, a cause that Napoleon III was perceived as blocking.
 In the middle of the nineteenth century, this nationalist movement in favour of a united Italy, something that had not existed since Late Antiquity, drew widespread support from intellectuals, and was also championed by violent extremists.
 The expatriate Italian leader Giuseppe Mazzini worked a network of activists and fundraisers from London.

-Policy on asylum in the UK
+Policy on asylum in the United Kingdom

 British politics and diplomacy of this period assumed that political exiles and refugees should be given asylum.
 In the period 1823 (de facto) to the Aliens Act 1905, the United Kingdom did not attempt to control or register immigrants.
 The Orsini affair was a severe test of the consequences of this policy.
 Besides Mazzini, Alexandre Auguste Ledru-Rollin, Lajos Kossuth and Alexander Herzen had moved to London: and Napoleon III suspected Mazzini and Ledru-Rollin of being behind a series of attempts by Italians to kill him, of which Orsini's was only the most recent.
 The existing British law on conspiracy made it a misdemeanour, and there was no extradition.